j4y/developerportal/_includes/custom/homepage.md

 The Features of the Affdex SDK include:

-* Capture facial expressions of emotion and feedback of emotion metrics in real time.
+* Captures facial expressions of emotion and feedback of emotion metrics in real time.
 * Processes data obtained from optical sensors, such as a web camera, a video file, or still images.
+* Supports tracking and analysis of multiple faces in frame.
-* Flexible and easy to use API.
+* Has a flexible and easy to use API.
-* Measures 7 emotions and 15 highly nuanced facial expressions.
+* Measures 7 emotions, 15 highly nuanced facial expressions, identifies presence or absence of glasses, and recognizes gender as well as 14 Emoji expressions.
-* Two alternative metrics for measuring the emotional experience: valence and engagement.
+* Has two alternative metrics for measuring the emotional experience: valence and engagement.
-* All processing done on device -- no videos or images sent to our cloud.
+* All processing is done on device -- no videos or images sent to our cloud.

 ## Why Emotion-Enable Your Applications?